smx-smx/KodiSharp/README.md

 - Support for Service addons (executed in background, as defined in addon.xml)
 - Static variables persisting across script invocations (made possible by the .NET CLR that persists in the Kodi process).
 You can keep variables in a static class instance without having to pass them around

+### Samples
-See the TestPlugin project for a working sample
+You can load the TestPlugin project for a working sample.

+On Windows you can also try the SpeechRecognizerPlugin project, which is an example of speech recognition inside a Kodi Addon

 ## Debugging
 First of all, target kodi.exe as the process we want to debug